couchbase/kv_engine/README.md

 }
 ```

-## SpinLock
+### SpinLock

 A `SpinLock` uses a single byte for the lock and our own code to spin until the
 lock is acquired.
 The intention for this lock is for low contention locks.

-The RAII pattern is just like for a Mutex.
+The RAII pattern is just like for a mutex.

 ```c++